Posted by Zosi Team on January 27, 2022Tweet Share Share

 - Give incentives, rewards, or recognition for people who show these traits.

-- Establish an infrastructure of people at all levels who are passionate about food safety culture to act as influencers in your facility.
+- Establish an infrastructure of people at all levels who are passionate to act as influencers in your facility.

 While this dimension stresses the positive, there should also be consequences for those who don’t follow best practices.
 Ideally, the rewards should outweigh the consequences, but you need both to make sure the culture sticks.